 Listen and watch the award winning Ullapool Pipe Band and highland dancers who perform weekly in the summer at the Calmac car park.

-Ullapool hosts Feis Rois 3 times a year where musical students may study, there is a Dance Festival in Spring, Book Festival in May, don't miss the Rotary summer fete 'Round the Pier Day' in July or Loopallu Music Festival in September, followed by a Guitar Festival.
+Ullapool hosts Feis Rois 3 times a year where musical students may study, there is a Dance Festival in Spring, Book Festival in May, Coigach Gathering in July, Sheepdog trials in August, followed by a Guitar Festival in October and the winter lights in November.

 Then of course there is Hogmanay with a Ceilidh at the village hall and dancing into the wee hours.